Skip to content

 Terrarium on DigitalOcean

-• Boot disk: keep the normal Droplet root disk
+• Boot Disk: Keep the default Droplet disk for the OS.

-• Data disk: add a separate DigitalOcean Volume for Terrarium ZFS
+• Data Disk: Add a separate Volume for Terrarium to use.

 1. Create or upload your SSH key in DigitalOcean.